 Your Realtor’s expertise can be invaluable in handling negotiations!
 That’s why you should choose wisely!
 Your Realtor will handle offers and counter-offers all day every day, if they are a career Realtor.
 They will be ensuring that the buyers who are submitting offers are indeed qualified to purchase your home prior to presenting offers to you, the seller(s).
 Naturally, sellers have price expectations, and your Realtor will do their best to meet your expectations!

 If the offer is not acceptable, your Realtor should give counsel to you and advise you on how best to negotiate the terms.

 **TIP** Consider this:

-- Making a counter-offer – even one that seems reasonable to sellers – could move the buyer towards the second or third choice home on their “list,” which could cost you the transaction.
+- Making a counter-offer – even one that seems reasonable to sellers – could move the buyer toward the second or third-choice home on their “list,” which could cost you the transaction.

 - Another factor your Realtor will research is the buyer’s motivation, and ability to qualify for the mortgage.
 If the offer is unacceptable and you need to counter, what type of counter-offer will best hit the buyer’s most important terms?

 The best advice is, listen to your Realtor®’s counsel and consider it seriously.
 If you can live with most of the items within the buyers’ offer, it’s probably better to accept the offer.
 Having a willing and able buyer under contract is worth far more than having a home sitting on the market waiting for the “perfect” offer to arrive. (which may never happen!)

 Let’s start a conversation even if it’s early in the process for you as you consider selling your home.
 We have expert Realtors who are happy to discuss your plans.